-Constructed in the 1960’s, Atwater today is a first-year residence hall.
-Each room is in an “S” shape and accommodates two, three, or four students.
-Each building is home to approximately 40 students and has various lounge spaces, laundry, and kitchen facilities.
-This building is located across between the HUB and the Kline Center.
+Constructed in the 1960’s, Armstrong today is a first-year residence hall.
+Each room is in the “S” shape and accommodates two or three students.
+This building is home to approximately 40 students and also has lounge spaces, a laundry area and kitchen facilities.
+This building is located between the HUB and the Kline Center.

 Interiors & Furnishings